Vancouver Island is the perfect place to go camping.

 Alder Bay is a very civilised place from which to take it all in – just don’t forget to watch for orca whales as you relax!

 More RV-centric than the other recommendations listed here, we still found Alder Bay to be a small van / tent friendly place.
-There are 12 walk-in (tent) only sites located right on the water.

 The campground has flush toilets, coin operated showers, laundry facilities, pay for use wi-fi, a kayak launching area and a store.
 Campsites can be reserved online.